-This article is an excerpted chapter from We Don’t Want Any Crap in Our Wine, published October 2021.
-After the book went to print, the Rennersistas informed the author that Susanne Renner has left the winery, which will now be run by siblings Stefanie and Georg.
+This article is an excerpted chapter from We Don’t Want Any Crap in Our Wine (2019).
+After the book went to print, the Rennersistas informed the author that Susanne Renner left the winery, which will now be run by siblings Stefanie and Georg.

 In 2015, Susanne and Stefanie Renner took over the family wine business in Gols, Austria and became their parents’ bosses.
 In short order, the sisters converted to biodynamics and created their own line of wines, Rennersistas, in addition to the family’s traditional red Renner cuvées.
 Ever since, Susanne and Stefanie have reveled in the freedom of making their own decisions and agree it’s much easier to make wine together as sisters than as a couple.
 But if it hadn’t been for some inspiring neighbors, there may not have been any Rennersistas.